 - A director who is also a shareholder resigns, retires or is removed from the company

 - Transferring shares to a tax-efficient ISA or pension fund

 - Gifting shares to a spouse or other family member as a tax-efficient strategy

 - The company owner is retiring and wishes to hand the business over to his or her children or sell it to someone else.

-In many situations, it is very easy to transfer your company shares to someone else.
-You simply need to complete a Stock Transfer Form and present it to the board for consideration.
+In many situations, it is straight forward to transfer your company shares to someone else.
+You simply need to complete a Stock Transfer Form and then present it to the board for consideration.
 However, if there is more than one shareholder in your company, you should check the terms of the Articles of Association and any Shareholders’ Agreement you may have.
 These documents sometimes contain restrictions on the transfer of shares.